A guide to the different types of RV, motorhomes and campervans on the market.

 Motorhomes were first built in the 1920s; their manufacture declined during the war years but started picking up again in the 1950s.
 A genuine motorhome (or motor-coach) is built to a different agenda and constructed in an entirely different way.
 Generally larger than a camper van, the emphasis for motorhome design is on comfort and creating a home away from home.
 If you purchase a motorhome you can expect each area to be compartmentalised, with a separate dining area and even a distinct bathroom.
 Some motorhomes will have a lounge area, either to the side or in a u-shape at the rear.
 Recent models may even include a shower cubicle.
 While relaxing in your motorhome you probably won’t even have a view of the cab, although the driver’s and passenger’s seat are sometimes able to swivel and become part of the living quarters.

 Motorhomes come in three basic categories: alcove, semi-integrated and integrated.
 Alcove motorhomes include a sleeping area above the cab, while the integrated are the most luxurious type.
 Integrated motorhomes are often identifiable by their large, expensive front windows.

-So next time someone asks you: ‘What is the difference between a campervan and a motorhome?’ you will know exactly what to tell them.
+So next time someone asks you: ‘What is the Difference Between Class A, B & C Motorhomes? you will know exactly what to tell them.